 Consent: agreement which must be freely given, specific, informed and be an unambiguous indication of the Data Subject's wishes by which they, by a statement or by a clear positive action, signify agreement to the Processing of Personal Data relating to them.

 Data Controller: the person or organisation that determines when, why and how to process Personal Data.
-It is responsible for establishing practices and policies in line with the GDPR.
+It is responsible for establishing practices and policies in line with the UK GDPR.
 We are the Data Controller of all Personal Data relating to our Council Personnel and Personal Data used in our business for our own purposes.

 Data Subject: a living, identified or identifiable individual about whom we hold Personal Data.
 Data Subjects may be nationals or residents of any country and may have legal rights regarding their Personal Data.